-The Chief Executive Officer serves as the Secretary of the Board and prepares minutes of the board meetings.
+Unless otherwise determined by the Board, the Chief Executive Officer serves as the Secretary of the Board and prepares minutes of the board meetings.
 The Chair shall provide approval of the draft minutes before they are delivered to the Board for formal approval.